Rising Electricity Rates in California

 Tracking electricity rates can be as simple as tracking and comparing several businesses’ electricity bills over a period of time, to as complicated as digging through years and years of eia.gov Public Utilities revenue and dividing it by the total electricity usage (kWh) data.

 This graph uses data gathered by CALSSA to show how much annual rates have increased for California residential and commercial IOU customers (SDGE, SCE, PGE) from 2013 to 2024.
-San Diego Gas & Electric (SDGE) has seen the highest annual rate increases with 9% average, followed by Pacific Gas and Electric (PGE) at 7% and Southern California Edison (SCE) at 6%.
-These are just average annual increases, as both residential and commercial combined, this presents a conservative average as businesses across California are facing even higher year-over-year increases.
+San Diego Gas & Electric (SDGE) has seen the highest annual electricity rate increases with 9% average, followed by Pacific Gas and Electric (PGE) at 7% and Southern California Edison (SCE) at 6%.
+These are just average annual increases, as both residential and commercial combined, this presents a conservative average as businesses across California are facing even higher year-over-year increases of their electricity rates.

 Increasing Electricity Rates for California Businesses - Investor-Owned Utilities SDGE, PGE & SCE